Blockchain in Insurance: What to Expect?

 A person analyzing successful blockchain insurance use cases

 According to the Accenture Technology Vision survey, about 80% of insurance companies have stated that they implemented or were planning to implement blockchain in different insurance processes.
 It’s chiefly because the distributed ledger technology can be used in various aspects of insurance.
-Some of these are described below.
+Our blockchain consulting company shortlisted key use cases of using blockchain in the insurance industry.

 Asset tracking and proof of ownership